 Keeping the property in the family in the event of a divorce

-As we have talked about earlier you can simply make clear that a particular piece of property will be treated as separate property and not subject to division in your divorce.
+As we have discussed earlier, you can simply clarify that a particular piece of property will be treated as separate property and not subject to division in your divorce.
 The same treatment can be extended to personal property, family heirlooms, and things of that nature.
 This is a property from the standpoint of making sure that your family stands to inherit from you rather than having to be in a situation where you own something with your spouse.
-This is an undesirable situation to find yourself in can certainly not be ideal considering the chances of divorce causing your family to go through stressful times worrying about how property will end up being divided in your divorce.
+This is an undesirable situation to find yourself in can certainly not be ideal considering the chances of divorce causing your family to go through stressful times worrying about how property will be divided in your divorce.

 Contractual alimony and spousal support

 In Texas, there are two types of post-divorce spousal support: contractual alimony and spousal maintenance.
 Contractual alimony is agreed to with your spouse in mediation.
-Spousal maintenance is ordered by a judge as to the result of a divorce trial.
+A judge orders spousal maintenance as to the result of a divorce trial.
 You may be awarded one of these benefits but not both in your divorce.
 It is important to learn the distinction between the two because most states do not have setups like this where different types of support are offered in different situations.
 Therefore, this may be the first you've ever heard of spousal maintenance or contractual alimony.

-One of the benefits of negotiating a premarital agreement is that you can anticipate a divorce in advance and plan accordingly.
+One of the benefits of negotiating a premarital agreement is anticipating a divorce in advance and planning accordingly.
 You can agree to a certain amount of contractual alimony or post-divorce spousal support before your marriage even begins.
 This will keep you all from having to go back and forth and negotiate over fine details when it comes to income and proven needs of whichever one of you is requiring spousal maintenance.
-There are limits to how much spousal maintenance can be ordered by a judge.
+There are limits to how a judge can order much spousal maintenance.
 Typically, no more than 20% of your spouse's growth monthly income can be paid to you in spousal maintenance.
-Therefore, if you would like to negotiate a number higher than that doing so during the negotiations of your premarital agreement would be prudent.
+Therefore, if you would like to negotiate a number higher than that, doing so during the negotiations of your premarital agreement would be prudent.

 What cannot be included in a premarital agreement?

 So far in today's blog post, we have covered what topics can be included in a premarital agreement.
 As you can see, the topics that can be covered are pretty diverse and allow you and your spouse to potentially become very creative and well thought out in terms of how you prepare for your marriage and a possible divorce.
 However, you should know that you cannot include just anything in a premarital agreement in Texas.
-Let's walk through a few subjects that cannot be included in the premarital agreement as we close out today's blog post.
+As we close out today's blog post, let's walk through a few subjects that cannot be included in the premarital agreement.

 A family law court will be charged with making decisions that are in the best interests of your child.
-The best interest of the child standard is one that is utilized in most courts throughout the United States in is also utilized in Texas.
-A family court judge will need to take into consideration many factors when determining the best interests of your child.
-With that being said it is important to be able to understand that you cannot anticipate what your child needs accurately enough to negotiate on this subject and include any language regarding child support in your premarital agreement.
+The best interest of the child standard is utilized in most courts throughout the United States and is also utilized in Texas.
+A family court judge will need to consider many factors when determining the best interests of your child.
+With that being said, it is important to understand that you cannot anticipate what your child needs accurately enough to negotiate on this subject and include any language regarding child support in your premarital agreement.

 Additionally, you are not able to negotiate and include anything regarding child custody in a premarital agreement.
 The same reasoning here holds as we saw forward child support.
-Since you do not yet have children of the marriage it is impossible to anticipate what their future needs and best interests are.
-Complex issues like Visitation, possession, and child custody can only be accurately negotiated once your children are born and you understand what their needs and best interests are.
-It is not worth your time or effort to try and prognosticate or anticipate what those needs may be by negotiating for them too early.
+Since you do not yet have children of the marriage, it is impossible to anticipate their future needs and best interests.
+Complex issues like Visitation, possession, and child custody can only be accurately negotiated once your children are born and you understand their needs and best interests.
+It is not worth your time or effort to prognosticate or anticipate those needs by negotiating for them too early.

 Just ass you can negotiate for spousal support within your premarital agreement negotiations comma you could not forfeit your rights to alimony or post-divorce spousal support.
 The state of Texas does not want you to be in a position where you cut your legs out from under you by canceling out any right you may have to receive post-divorce spousal support in the future.
-Again, you cannot reasonably estimate what your needs will be or what your financial situation would be at the time of a divorce.
-As a result, the state does not want you to be able to contract yourself out of any kind of spousal benefits that you may be entitled to or in need of.
+Again, you cannot reasonably estimate your needs or what your financial situation would be at the time of a divorce.
+As a result, the state does not want you to contract yourself out of any spousal benefits that you may be entitled to or in need of.

 Another topic that many people try to include in premarital agreements but are unenforceable is so-called lifestyle clauses.
 Many people try to include clauses that include prohibitions against infidelity and other types of behavior like this.
-These types of infidelity clauses are difficult to enforce in most family court judges in Texas would be hesitant to rule on anything having to do with Fidelity when it comes to looking at a prenuptial agreement.
-Decisions to have children, issues having to do with family, alcohol or substance abuse, and the decisions to have children are other types of lifestyle clauses that are typically unenforceable in my experience.
+These types of infidelity clauses are difficult to enforce in most family court judges in Texas would be hesitant to rule on anything having to do with Fidelity when looking at a prenuptial agreement.
+Decisions about having children, issues with family, alcohol or substance abuse, and the decisions to have children are other types of lifestyle clauses that are typically unenforceable in my experience.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great opportunity to learn more about Texas family law and also to learn how your family may be impacted by the filing of a divorce or child custody case.
-Thank you for your interest in our law practice and we hope that you will join us again tomorrow as we continue to write about relevant and relatable subjects regarding family law in Texas.
+These consultations are a great opportunity to learn more about Texas family law and how your family may be impacted by the filing of a divorce or child custody case.
+I appreciate your interest in our law practice.
+We hope you will join us again tomorrow as we write about relevant and relatable subjects regarding family law in Texas.